thumbliner/thumbliner/pep-talk.md

 ### On Standards
 - [ ] “If we don’t win, it’s my fault.”
-- [ ] “I don’t have a defence.
-I’m the boss, I’m the manager and I’m not good enough.”
+- [ ] “Our job is to convince the players that our way is the best way to cross the road.”
 - [ ] “I demand a lot because I give a lot.
 If you don’t want to meet my standards, you’re free to leave.”

 ---